 Due to the difference in operational characteristics of 2.5-inch and 3-inch stroke chambers, mixing strokes across an axle may cause an imbalance in the braking capability of the vehicle.
-This may result in the vehicle being "pulled" toward the side with the long stroke unit during "emergency" stopping situations.
+This may result in the vehicle being "pulled" toward the side with the "long stroke" unit during "emergency" stopping situations.
+(See MGM Technical Bulletin 02-002)

-IMPORTANT NOTE: When servicing a truck/trailer/bus equipped with 3-inch long stroke actuators, it is crucial that you replace "like for like" and do not install a standard 2.5-inch stroke actuator in place of the long stroke unit.
+IMPORTANT NOTE: - When servicing a truck/trailer equipped with 3-inch long stroke actuators, it is crucial that you replace "like for like" and do not install a standard 2.5-inch stroke actuator in place of the "long stroke" unit.

-(NOTE: See MGM Brakes Technical Bulletin 02-002)
+(Refer to MGM Product Bulletin 02-002)